-Employers are typically interested in assessing how well co-workers and clients would respond to you if you were hired, and how you would interact with them.
-Accordingly, you should prepare for questions like, "What strategies would you use to motivate your team?"
+During the job interview, employers are interested in assessing how well co-workers and clients would respond to you, and how you would interact with them if hired.
+Accordingly, you should prepare for job interview questions like, "What strategies would you use to motivate your team?"

-I took everyone on the team out for coffee individually.
+- Action: I took each person on the team out for coffee individually.
 These one-on-one meetings were an opportunity to vent, but also created space for employees to share pain points.
 I shared all the potential roadblocks in a follow-up team meeting, and we brainstormed solutions together, including adjusting the timeline slightly.

-If you are interviewing for a position in sales, public relations, marketing, or fundraising, where you need to convince customers to participate in some way, you should share how you learn about the needs and preferences of your customers or constituencies.
+If you are interviewing for a position in sales, public relations, marketing, or fundraising, where you need to convince customers to take a specific action, share how you discover the needs and preferences of your customers or constituencies.

-Then you can mention how you emphasize the benefits of your products or services in light of those wants and needs, in order to prompt the desired response from your customers.
-Here are some example statements to consider as you prepare your answer.
+Then mention how you emphasize the benefits of your products or services in light of those wants and needs, in order to prompt the desired response from your customers.

 I believe that recognizing positive aspects of employee performance is critical to motivating most workers.
 For example, I manage a staff of five employees, and I noticed that one of the workers was somewhat introverted and tended to stay in the background.
 He performed adequately but was reluctant to contribute at meetings, and I thought he could be more productive if optimally motivated.